 The Program aims to fill current gaps in the public DCFC network in B.C. such as Indigenous communities, rural and northern areas, and city centers experiencing long queues for DCFCs due to high ZEV uptake.

 The presentation from the program information webinar held on Thursday, April 4, 2024 is now available to download from the link below.
-The recording of the webinar presentation will be available soon.
+The next webinar for the CleanBC Go Electric Public Charger program will be held after the next application deadline is announced.

 Rebates